 If you are a resident of Alexandria or your business is located in Alexandria, you may understand that city’s proximity to the Potomac River creates a greater risk for flooding.
 Learn more about the City of Alexandria’s flood insurance recommendations at their Flood Map Website.

 Want to elect out of coverage?
-That’s ok—while it’s recommended to get the coverage, we understand that you may want not want to take out this policy.
-There is a particular form that we require our homeowner policyholder and commercial property policyholders to sign in order to elect out of purchasing the insurance coverage, and we’ve provided that form here in Adobe Acrobat format: Voluntary Election Not to Purchase Federal Flood Insurance
+That’s okay—while it’s recommended to get the coverage, we understand that you may want not want to take out this policy.
+There is a particular form that we require our homeowner policyholder and commercial property policyholders to sign in order to elect out of purchasing the insurance coverage, and we’ve provided that form here in PDF format: Voluntary Election Not to Purchase Federal Flood Insurance.